-- A description of the tailings management facility (geotechnical properties and foundation conditions for tailings management facility/dams, hazard classification, location, preliminary designs, tailings properties, and tailings water seepage); - A description of the waste rock and overburden storage and stock piles (locations, volumes and development plans; geotechnical conditions, seismicity and design criteria and a description of waste water management components of the project); - A description of open pit (development plans including pit phases, phase designs, pit design including slopes, design standards, geotechnical and hydrogeological considerations (e.g. pit wall management)); - A description of water management (e.g. pit water and/or underground mine water); and - A description of permanent and temporary access infrastructure, as well as the pipeline, identifying the route of each access road, the location and types of structure used for stream crossings. - In cases where the geotechnical design is based on the observational method, the general nature and geotechnical properties of geological materials will be provided.
+- A description of the tailings management facility (geotechnical properties and foundation conditions for tailings management facility/dams, hazard classification, location, preliminary designs, and tailings properties,); - A description of the waste rock and overburden storage and stock piles (locations, volumes and development plans; geotechnical conditions, seismicity and design criteria of the project); - A description of open pit (development plans including pit phases, phase designs, pit design including slopes, design standards, geotechnical and hydrogeological considerations (e.g. pit wall management)); - A description, including a diagram, of the overall water management system including all water management facilities (all of the proposed measures to control, collect and discharge surface drainage and groundwater seepage to the receiving environment from all key components of the mine infrastructure (see section 6 Scope of Project)). - A description of permanent and temporary access infrastructure, as well as the pipeline, identifying the route of each access road, the location and types of structure used for stream crossings. - In cases where the geotechnical design is based on the observational method, the general nature and geotechnical properties of geological materials will be provided.